 1. Detailed Inspections and Compliance

 Firstly, a building surveyor conducts detailed inspections of buildings.
 These inspections assess the condition of the structure and identify any issues.
 For instance, they check for problems like dampness, structural damage, or potential hazards.
-This through examination helps property hazards.
+This thorough examination helps property hazards.
 This thorough examination helps property owners understand the current state of their buildings.
 Consequently, they can make informed decisions about repairs or renovations.

 Building surveyors also specialise in compliance with building codes and regulations.
 Every country has specific laws and guidelines that buildings must follow.
 These experts ensure that new constructions meet these standards.
 They review building plans and inspect construction sites to ensure compliance.
 In this way, they help prevent costly legal issues and ensure safety.